phpmyadmin/phpmyadmin/doc/setup.rst

    GRANT SELECT, INSERT, UPDATE, DELETE ON <pma_db>.* TO 'pma'@'localhost';

-(this of course requires that your phpMyAdmin configuration storage be set up).
+(this of course requires that your :ref:`linked-tables` be set up).

 Then each of the *true* users should be granted a set of privileges on a set of particular databases.
 Normally you shouldn't give global